senselogic/GAME_DEVELOPMENT_TEST/README.md

     *   The game-title screen.
     *   The game-options screen.
     *   The enemy minimap.
-    *   The hero aiming IK.
-    *   The hero feet IK.
     *   The text localization.

 *   Do your best to apply the programming conventions explained in the coding standard document, especially the following rules :